 - Any liens on the property — mortgage, property tax arrears, mechanic’s liens — have been identified and addressed

-A title company handles the search and will flag any issues before closing.
-If you're working with a cash buyer, they typically coordinate and pay for the title search as part of their process — one fewer thing to manage on your end.
+- No competing claims to ownership exist A title company handles the search and will flag any issues before closing.
+If you’re working with a cash buyer, they typically coordinate and pay for the title search as part of their process — one fewer thing to manage on your end.

 Why Inherited Milwaukee Homes Often Sell As-Is